 audit logs.
 These features help you monitor the security and performance of your ApsaraDB

 for Redis instances.
-For more information, see Enable a new version of the audit log feature.
+For more information, see Enable the new audit log feature.

 Notice After you enable the audit log feature, the performance of ApsaraDB for Redis instances may degrade by 5% to 15%.
 The actual performance degradation varies based on the number of write operations or audit operations.
 If your business expects a large number of write operations, we recommend that you enable the audit log feature only when you perform O&M operations, such as troubleshooting.
 This helps you prevent performance degradation.